The White Mountains of the East

 Other conjunctions that introduce subordinate clauses: while, when, because, after, The Tuatha de Danaan crept into the furthest corners of Érius, while we gaeiled our triumph.
 The white mountains were only accessible when the tide was low.
-Too, the progress was quite cumbersome because the ground was swampy and uneven.
+To that, the advance was quite cumbersome because the ground was swampy and uneven.
 I had entered the moor when the sun was high in the sky.
 I thought about taking the chain for a moment after recovering from the shock.
 She seemed to have been very young when she died.
-I pondered as the night slowly laid its dark shadows on the desolate land.
+I pondered as the night slowly settled its dark shadows on the desolate land.

-While we enjoyed Gaeil's triumph, the Tuatha de Danaan crept into the furthest corners. Érius When the tide was low, the white mountains could be reached.
-In addition, because the ground was swampy and uneven, the progress was quite arduous.
+While we enjoyed our triumph Gaeil, the Tuatha de Danaan crept into the furthest corners Érius When the tide was low, the white mountains were reachable.
+In addition, because the ground was swampy and uneven, the advance was quite arduous.
 When the sun was high in the sky, I had entered the moor.
 After recovering from the shock, I thought about taking the chain for a moment.
-6. When she died, she appeared to have been very young 7.
+6. When she died, she seemed to have been very young 7.
 As the night slowly set its dark shadows on the desolate land, I continued to ponder

 Offline download: Download this text as PDF - Read usage rights, Because we do not automatically submit the title of this text for privacy reasons: When buying in "interests" the title register if support is needed.
 After buying text exclusively Download at this URL (please save).
 Or for a little more directly an entire book or eCourse with this text buy, read on.